-An appeal may be brought against a decision taken by the Board of Examiners and/or an examiner for a period of six weeks after the person in question has been notified of the decision.
+Article 33 - Appeals against decisions taken by the Board of Examiners decision.
 Appeals may be brought before the Examination Appeals Board for the Examinations referred to in Article 7.61 of the Higher Education and Research Act.
 The appeal should be sent to Legal Affairs, mailbox 5, 2600 AA Delft.
 The Board of Examiners will refer to this possibility of bringing an appeal in its decision.